Sends roughly $5 million to the Department of Health and Human Services to expand homeless services.

 Federal law and panhandling or begging

 Federal courts have ruled that bans on panhandling in public places are a violation of the First Amendment right to free speech.

-The federal judge ruled the ordinance violated the right to free speech because the law was too broad.
-The ordinance would impact people handing out leaflets, not just those accepting money.
+The federal judge ruled the ordinance violated the right to free speech because it was too broad and, as written, would impact people handing out leaflets, not just those accepting money.
 It also made no allowance for panhandlers who stay off the road and do not disrupt traffic.